beccajonas/test-sso-app-workOS/README.md

 You can stop the local Flask server for now by entering `CTRL + c` on the command line.

-## SSO Setup with WorkOS

-Follow the [SSO authentication flow instructions](https://workos.com/docs/sso/guide/introduction) to set up an SSO connection.

-When you get to the step where you provide the `REDIRECT_URI` value, use http://localhost:5000/auth/callback.

-If you get stuck, please reach out to us at support@workos.com so we can help.

 ## Testing the Integration

 10. Naviagte to the `python-flask-sso-example` directory.
 Source the virtual environment we created earlier, if it isn't still activated from the steps above.
 Start the Flask server locally.